-Using both diplomacy and revolutionary fighters, Indonesia was finally granted independence in December 1949.
-Amazingly, it wasn't until 2005 that the Dutch finally accepted the date for Indonesia Independence Day as August 17, 1945!
+Using a combination of both diplomacy and revolutionary fighters, Indonesia was finally granted independence in December 1949.
+Amazingly, it wasn't until 2005 that the Dutch finally accepted the date for Indonesia's Independence Day as August 17, 1945.

 Hari Merdeka in Indonesia